 On Jan.
-1, 2016, David A. Spahlinger, M.D., became executive vice dean for clinical affairs in the Medical School and president of the U-M clinical enterprise.
+1, 2016, David A. Spahlinger, M.D., became executive vice dean for clinical affairs in the Medical School and president of the U-M Health System.
 The clinical enterprise of the U-M academic medical center includes inpatient and ambulatory care provided by U-M Medical Group physicians and other health professionals at the main University Hospital, the Frankel Cardiovascular Center, C.S.
 Mott Children’s Hospital, the Von Voigtlander Women’s Hospital, and the many U-M primary and specialty care centers located throughout Michigan.

 From 2004-15, Dr. Spahlinger served the Medical School as senior associate dean for clinical affairs, and from 1997-2015 he was executive director of the faculty group practice (the U-M Medical Group).